 Timber Framed Modular Build Systems

 LABC Warranty’s stance on timber framed modular build systems, including hybrid systems which incorporate a steel frame with Structural Insulated Panels (SIPs) or Cross Laminated Timber (CLT) infill panels, remains unchanged.
-The requirements relating to timber frames given in Chapter 7.3 of the Technical Manual must be applied.
+The requirements relating to timber frames given in Section 6 of the Technical Manual must be applied.
 Quoting the manual:

-“All structural timber should be located at least 150mm above external ground level, except for localised ramping (incorporating satisfactory drainage and ventilation detailing) around door openings.”
+“All structural timber should be located at least 150mm above finished external ground level, except for localised ramping (incorporating satisfactory drainage and ventilation detailing) for level threshold requirements.”

-It is also important to remember that all external wall claddings should be separated from the timber frame structure by a drained and ventilated clear cavity, provided with the minimum widths outlined in the table below.
+It is also important for both light gauge steel frame (LGSF) and timber framed buildings to remember that a breather membrane should be provided and all external wall claddings should be separated from the frame structure by a drained and ventilated clear cavity, provided with the minimum widths outlined in the table below.

 Steel Framed Modular Build Systems

-- All steel which is less than 150mm above external ground level must be galvanised to a minimum code of Z450
+a) Where any steel member is located less than 150mm above external ground level, but not lower than external ground level, it must be galvanized to a minimum standard of 600g/m2.